 The Problem: Finding 100% recycled or tree-free toilet paper that doesn’t come wrapped in plastic.
 Since 2007, my toilet paper of choice has been cardboard cases of Seventh Generation recycled rolls that come individually-wrapped in thin paper wrappers.
 I ordered it from Amazon and even had a subscription at one time.
 But over the years, I’ve received comments from readers that they would order a case and it would sometimes come with plastic inside.
 Or that the plastic-free cases were not always available on Amazon.

 A New Solution: A few months ago, I started seeing Facebook posts about a new brand of toilet paper called Who Gives a Crap.
 Funny name.
 But it sounded interesting.
 The company donates 50% of its profits to provide toilets and sanitation in the developing world.
-The toilet paper comes in two versions, bamboo or recycled paper, and is shipped in a cardboard box.
-At the time, only the bamboo version… Read the rest
+The toilet paper comes in two versions, bamboo or recycled paper, and is shipped in… Read the rest

 In March, I wrote about microfiber laundry pollution from synthetic clothing and mentioned that soon there would be a special bag available called Guppy Friend to catch those microfibers before they are rinsed down the drain.
 Well, the bag is now available and the company sent me one to test out.